-Social media never sleeps; therefore PR is a lifestyle not a profession.
+Social media never sleeps; therefore PR is a lifestyle, not a profession.
 This pushes responsiveness to the top of the priority list.

 In my heart of hearts, I believe this is true, but I’ve also come to believe that social media is entering a period of normalization.
-It’s something akin to Gartner’s Hype Cycle, where expectations were exceedingly high — beyond possible — but are now starting to normalize.
-And normalization is sorely needed.
+Where expectations were exceedingly high — beyond possible — these are now starting to normalize.

-The compulsion to respond immediately with top of mind thoughts is slowly ceding to responding in a timely fashion, but with greater consideration.
+The compulsion to respond immediately with top-of-mind thoughts is slowly ceding to responding in a timely fashion, but with greater consideration.
 Social media can wait.

 Meanwhile, some crazy old guy, impatient with the light, bumps my fender trying to squeeze by in a space not nearly wide enough to fit his vehicle (remember: I was stopped at a light) and then proceeds to drive off — leaving the scene of an accident.

-Ladies and gentleman, social media is NOT that important.
+Social media is NOT that important.
 Social media can wait.

-Enjoy this post?
-You might also like:
+If you enjoyed this post, you might also like: